usdot-jpo-ode/jpo-cvdp/docs/configuration.md

 ## ODE Kafka Interface

-- `privacy.topic.producer` : The Kafka topic name where the PPM will write the filtered BSMs.
+- `privacy.topic.producer` : The Kafka topic name where the PPM will write the filtered BSMs. **The name is case sensitive.**

 - `privacy.topic.consumer` : The Kafka topic name used by the Operational Data Environment (or other BSM JSON producer) that will be consumed by the PPM.
-The source of the data stream to be filtered by the PPM.
+The source of the data stream to be filtered by the PPM. **The name is case sensitive.**

 - `privacy.consumer.timeout.ms` : The amount of time the consumer blocks (or waits) for a new message.
 If a message is received before this time has elapsed it will be processed immediately.